John Lynch-Staunton

 John George Lynch-Staunton (June 19, 1930 – August 17, 2012) was a Canadian senator, who served as interim leader of the Conservative Party of Canada, from December 2003 to March 2004.
 He represented the Senate division of Grandville, Quebec.
+Lynch-Staunton was the first Senator to lead a federal political party since Arthur Meighen from 1941 to 1942.

-Early years/education
+Early years and education

 Born in Montreal, Quebec, Lynch-Staunton was educated at Collège Stanislas and Collège Jean-de-Brébeuf in Montreal.
-He obtained a B.Sc in Foreign Service from Georgetown University in Washington, D.C. in 1953, and did graduate work towards a Master's Degree in Canadian History at Queen's University, Kingston, Ontario, from 1953 to 1955.
+He obtained a B.Sc in Foreign Service from Georgetown University in Washington, D.C. in 1953, and did graduate work towards a Master of Arts degree in Canadian History at Queen's University, Kingston, Ontario, from 1953 to 1955.

 Family

 Lynch-Staunton married Juliana de Kuyper in 1958.
 The couple had five children: Mark (d: 2013), Peter (d: 2015), Gabrielle, Sophie and Sean.

 Lynch-Staunton has 9 grandchildren: Caitlin, Harrison, Connor, Juliana, Aidan, Jaryd, Monique, Jack, Matthew and Tyce (b: 2016).

 City councillor

 Lynch-Staunton was elected to the city council of Montreal in 1960.
 He represented the district of Côte-des-Neiges and was a member of Mayor Jean Drapeau's Parti civique de Montréal.
 He was re-elected in 1962, 1966 and 1970.
 Mayor Drapeau appointed him to the executive committee as vice chairman.
 In 1974 he lost his bid for re-election to Nick Auf der Maur as the Rassemblement des citoyens et citoyennes de Montréal (RCM) achieved its first political breakthrough.